v2fly/v2fly-github-io/docs/en_US/config/overview.md

-# Configuration File Format
+# Configuration Format

 ## Overview

-Configuration of V2Ray is a file with the following format, both for server and client, but the settings are different.
+Configuration of V2Ray is loaded from a file with the following JSON format, both for the server and client, though their configuration options are different.

-If you are a beginner of V2Ray, please start from understanding Inbounds and Outbounds.
-Filling in the necessary settings only and the application should work.
-Then learn about other components step-by-step.
+If you are new to V2Ray, start with learning about Inbounds and Outbounds.
+Fill in the necessary options only and the network should work as expected.
+Other components can be studied and tested in a modular manner.
 You will find that V2Ray is easy to use.

 ```json
 {